seantauber/seantauber/README.md

 - [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 15 with App Router and Page Router support, Tailwind CSS 4 and TypeScript ⚡️ Made with developer experience first.
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [ryoppippi/ccusage](https://github.com/ryoppippi/ccusage) - A CLI tool for analyzing Claude Code usage from local JSONL files.
-- [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code.
+- [Pimzino/claude-code-spec-workflow](https://github.com/Pimzino/claude-code-spec-workflow) - Automated workflows for Claude Code.
+Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution (Report → Analyze → Fix → Verify).
 - [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui) - AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
-- [Pimzino/claude-code-spec-workflow](https://github.com/Pimzino/claude-code-spec-workflow) - Automated workflows for Claude Code.
-Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution (Report → Analyze → Fix → Verify).
 - [ruvnet/claude-flow](https://github.com/ruvnet/claude-flow) - Claude-Flow v2.0.0 Alpha represents a leap in AI-powered development orchestration.
 Built from the ground up with enterprise-grade architecture, advanced swarm intelligence, and seamless Claude Code integration.

 ## Video and Audio